 Whistleblowing can also awake sympathy: whistleblowers such as Frank Serpico and Karen Silkwood are seen as “saviors” who ultimately helped create important changes in organizations.
 This approach to whistleblowers as guardians of public accountability is often taken by consumer advocates such as Ralph Nader.

-An important step towards spreading the institution of whistleblowing throughout the world was the UN Convention Against Corruption (Questionnaire I/1).
-Article 33 of the United Nations Convention against Corruption says, “each State Party shall consider incorporating into its domestic legal system appropriate measures to provide protection against any unjustified treatment for any person who reports in good faith and on reasonable grounds to the competent authorities any facts concerning offences established in accordance with this Convention.”
+An important step towards spreading the institution of whistleblowing throughout the world was the UN Convention Against Corruption.
+Article 33 of the United Nations Convention against Corruption says, “each State Party shall consider incorporating into its domestic legal system appropriate measures to provide protection against any unjustified treatment for any person who reports in good faith and on reasonable grounds to the competent authorities any facts concerning offenses established in accordance with this Convention.”
 Under Article 13 2. „each State Party shall take appropriate measures to ensure that the relevant anti-corruption bodies referred to in this Convention are known to the public and shall provide access to such bodies, where appropriate, for the reporting, including anonymously, of any incidents that may be considered to constitute an offence established in accordance with this Convention.”

 The Council of Europe also encourages countries to adopt whistleblower protection laws.
 Article 9 of the Civil Law Convention on Corruption adopted by the Council of Europe says, “each Party shall provide in its internal law for appropriate protection against any unjustified sanction for employees who have reasonable grounds to suspect corruption and who report in good faith their suspicion to responsible persons or authorities.”

-National Whistleblower laws are good examples for the diversity of whistleblowing definitions and interpretations.
+National Whistleblower laws are good examples of the diversity of whistleblowing definitions and interpretations.
 But the sense of whistleblowing is common ever since the first whistleblower laws have been adopted: promptly reporting instances of suspected misconduct.
-The first law that can be regarded a whistleblowing law, was the Federal False Claims Act (1863) adopted during the Civil War in the United States.
+The first law that can be regarded as a whistleblowing law, was the Federal False Claims Act (1863) adopted during the Civil War in the United States.
 It was enacted in part because unscrupulous tradesman sold ill mules, faulty rifles and ammunition, and rancid rations and provisions to the Union Army.

 These frauds caused President Lincoln to urge Congress to pass the original False Claims Act commonly known as “Lincoln Law”.
-The False Claims Act made it illegal for someone (claimants) to present false statements in writing (claims) to the United States government to improperly obtain more money from (or in some cases pay less money to) the government than actually owed by the government (or due from the claimant).
+The False Claims Act made it illegal for someone (claimants) to present false statements in writing (claims) to the United States government to improperly obtain more money from (or in some cases pay less money too) the government than actually owed by the government (or due from the claimant).

 In South Korea, the Anti-corruption Act allows for individuals who disclose corruption to recover up to twenty percent of the recovered amount.
 The reward was raised in 2006 to encourage more cases.
-In Taiwan the Anti-corruption Informant Rewards and Protection Regulation sets seven different levels of rewards.
+In Taiwan, the Anti-corruption Informant Rewards and Protection Regulation sets seven different levels of rewards.
 If a person is convicted of a penalty of 15 years to life imprisonment or the death penalty, the person can receive even $180.000.

 The most known whistleblower laws were adopted in response to tragedies or scandals.
 The Whistleblower protection Act arose from the aftermath of the Challenger disaster in 1986.
 In the United Kingdom accidents in industry and public transport resulting in serious losses of life led to the adoption of the Public Interest Disclosure Act.
-Later the scandals at Enron, Worldcom and others led to the adoption of the Sarabanes-Oxley Act.
+Later the scandals at Enron, Worldcom, and others led to the adoption of the Sarbanes-Oxley Act.

 The Act attempts to encourage and protect whistleblowers in a variety of ways by providing channels for anonymous whistleblowing, establishing criminal penalties for retaliation against whistleblowers, and protection for whistleblowers in order to preserve their work status.
-While SOX was passed in response to domestic issues, it was written in haste, which allowed for potential extraterritorial application.
+While SOX was passed in response to domestic issues, it was written in haste, which allowed for the potential extraterritorial application.

 The SOX applies to every publicly registered company issuing securities in an American secondary exchange market.
 Former chairman of the Security Exchange Commission once told at a conference, that “our mandate is to implement the Sarbanes-Oxley Act fully for all companies, foreign or domestic.”
 The provisions of the SOX are mirrored in the Nasdaq and the New York Stock Exchange (hereinafter: NYSE) rules.
-If listed on NYSE, companies must certify their accounts to those markets yearly, and this certification process implies that companies are in position to assert that they comply with whistleblowing rules (Questionnaire I/12).
+If listed on NYSE, companies must certify their accounts to those markets yearly, and this certification process implies that companies are in a position to assert that they comply with whistleblowing rules.